-- Manually start and stop the Infoprint Manager actual destinations and Host PSF printers to control the print driver operating the printer - Configure the print drivers to wait for the printer to become available and to release the communication link when the print drivers have nothing to print.
+- Manually start and stop the InfoPrint Manager actual destinations and Host PSF printers to control the print driver operating the printer - Configure the print drivers to wait for the printer to become available and to release the communication link when the print drivers have nothing to print.

 The connection timer identifies how long to wait for the printer to become available.
 The release or inactivity timer identifies how long the print driver should maintain the communication link when it has no work to do.
 When a print driver is actively feeding jobs to the printer, the print driver continues to do so as long as the interval between job submissions is not longer than the specified release or inactivity time.
 The print driver controls the printer until the flow of jobs sufficiently slows.
 The release or inactivity time values ensure that the destination is shared equally between the printer drivers, which is important.
-For detailed information on setting these values in Infoprint Manager, see "Sharing actual destinations with a host" in Infoprint Manager for Windows: Procedures.